q8888620002/Contextual_bandit/README.md

-# Deep Bayesian Bandits Library
+# Towards uncertainty aware treatment assignments inprecision oncology.
+An evolving contextual banditproblem

-This library corresponds to the *[Deep Bayesian Bandits Showdown: An Empirical Comparison of Bayesian Deep Networks for Thompson Sampling](https://arxiv.org/abs/1802.09127)* paper, published in [ICLR](https://iclr.cc/) 2018.
+This is the implementation of treatment assignment with *[Deep Bayesian Bandits](https://arxiv.org/abs/1802.09127)* paper, published in [ICLR](https://iclr.cc/) 2018.
 We provide a benchmark to test decision-making algorithms for contextual-bandits.
 In particular, the current library implements a variety of algorithms (many of them based on approximate Bayesian Neural Networks and Thompson sampling), and a number of real and syntethic data